Build

 To build the felix kernel for the Pixel Fold:

-LTO=full BUILD_AOSP_KERNEL=1 ./build_felix.sh
+BUILD_AOSP_KERNEL=1 LTO=full ./build_felix.sh

-Replace the files in the OS source tree at device/google/felix-kernel/ with your build in out/mixed/dist/.
+Replace the files in the OS source tree at device/google/felix-kernels/5.10/24Q3-12318583/ with your build in out/mixed/dist/.

 6th generation Pixels